Red velvet whoopie pies with cream cheese frosting – Soft, cake-like red velvet cookies sandwiched with a smooth sweet cream cheese frosting

-This year is the year or trying something new, something I’m not familiar with, something more American.
-Some of you might laugh right now, but I had no idea until a few years ago what a whoopie pie.
-I could have sworn it’s a pie, why would someone call a dessert whoopie pie if it’s not a pie.
+This year is the year I’m trying something new, recipes I’m not familiar with, conquer classic American recipes.
+Some of you might laugh right now, but I had no idea until a few years ago what a whoopie pie is.
+I could have sworn it’s a pie.
+Why would someone call a dessert whoopie pie if it’s not a pie.

 Of course, some never lasted around long enough to be sandwiched.
 Little bites of cake.
 They were the perfect red color, not too brownish like other red velvet desserts I’ve seen.
-The secret it was probably the liquid red color (I used Dab-n-color Red from Wilton).
+The secret was probably the liquid red color (I used Dab-n-color Red from Wilton).

 The moment I took a bite I fell in love.
 Soft pillowy cake-like cookies.
-Although the recipe calls for 1 tsp of vanilla and 2 tablespoons of unsweetened cocoa powder, they don’t taste like a vanilla or a chocolate cake.
+Although the recipe calls for 1 teaspoon of vanilla and 2 tablespoons of unsweetened cocoa powder, they don’t taste like a vanilla or a chocolate cake.
 It’s different, but in a delicious way.

 Once you sandwich them with smooth sweet cream cheese sandwich you’re in heaven.
 Think layer cake goodness but in a 3 bite-size cookie.
 AH-mazing!